aiven/devportal/docs/products/dragonfly/howto/migrate-ext-redis-df-console.rst

 Related Reading
 ---------------
-* :doc:`Migrating to Aiven for Dragonfly </docs/products/dragonfly/howto/migrate-external-redis>`
+* Migrating to Aiven for Dragonfly
-* :doc:`Aiven for Dragonfly documentation </docs/products/dragonfly/index>`
+* Aiven for Dragonfly documentation </docs/products/dragonfly/index>`